lexbor/docs/source/examples/html/elements_by_class_name.md

 }
 ```

-## Retrieving Elements by Class Name
+The collection is initialized with a capacity of 128 elements, a reasonable

-The `lxb_dom_elements_by_class_name` function enables the search for elements
+default size for various use cases.

-with a specified class name.
-In this instance, it looks for elements with the
+### Querying by Class Name

-class name "best".
-The function leverages the interface of the document's body
+The core functionality of this example is querying the parsed document by a
-to initiate the retrieval process and populate the `collection`.
+specific class name using `lxb_dom_elements_by_class_name`.

 ```c
 status = lxb_dom_elements_by_class_name(lxb_dom_interface_element(document->body),